Multiple Sclerosis - Adult

-- Quitting smoking —smoking may worsen MS, causing the condition to progress to a more severe form
+- Quitting smoking —smoking may worsen MS

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.